AmrHMorsy/AmrMorsy.github.io/_posts/2024-10-31-RefractionVectorCalculation.md

 ### **Snell Law** <br>
 <br>

-Transparent surfaces has a property called the **index of refraction**.
+Transparent surfaces have a property called the **index of refraction**.
 This refractive index determines how much the path of light is bent or refracted, when entering a material.
 This can be explained by **Snell's Law**.

 Let: